krzemienski/awesome-from-stars/README.md

 * [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui): Use Claude Code or Cursor CLI on mobile and web with Claude Code UI.
 Claude Code UI free open source webui/GUI that helps you manage your Claude Code session and projects remotely
 * [carlrannaberg/claudekit](https://github.com/carlrannaberg/claudekit): A toolkit of custom commands, hooks, and utilities for Claude Code
 * [JSONbored/claudepro-directory](https://github.com/JSONbored/claudepro-directory): Claude Pro Directory is a searchable collection of pre-built configurations, MCP servers, and custom rules designed to enhance Claude AI's performance for specific tasks.
+* [AutumnsGrove/ClaudeSkills](https://github.com/AutumnsGrove/ClaudeSkills): A plethorea of skills for use in Claude.ai, Claude Code, and the Claude Desktop App.
+These skills were all generated by Claude.
+* [ykayz/ClaudeSkills](https://github.com/ykayz/ClaudeSkills): A Claude Skill collection designed for task automation, document parsing, and intelligent dispatch. such as utilities for webpage-to-Markdown conversion, API doc parsing, and structured JSON extraction—optimized for LLM-driven workflows
 * [JuanCrg90/Clean-Code-Notes](https://github.com/JuanCrg90/Clean-Code-Notes): My notes of Clean Code book
 * [Clean-Swift/CleanStore](https://github.com/Clean-Swift/CleanStore): A sample iOS app built using the Clean Swift architecture.
 Clean Swift is Uncle Bob's Clean Architecture applied to iOS and Mac projects.
 CleanStore demonstrates Clean Swift by implementing the create order use case described by in Uncle Bob's talks.
 * [loryhuz/CleanyModal](https://github.com/loryhuz/CleanyModal): Swift UI Kit to present clean modal/alert